 Spiritually Abusive Statement

-- Keep your stupid beliefs to yourself; our children don’t need you to confuse them.
+- Keep your stupid beliefs to yourself.

 - God will find a way to get you back, and it ain’t gonna be pretty.

 - I can feel myself being pulled into hell just listening to your nonsense!